HST/WFC3 grism observations of $z\sim1$ clusters: evidence for evolution in the mass-size relation of quiescent galaxies from poststarburst galaxies: Are PSBs faded discs?

 \subsubsection{The average S\'ersic index of faded discs}

 In the bottom right-hand panel of Figure~\ref{fig:fading_toy_model}, we compare the average S\'ersic indices of our starting and disc-faded galaxies in the toy model to the average S\'ersic indices of the GCLASS star-forming cluster members and PSBs.
-For GCLASS, these averages are calculated by taking all the star-forming and PSB galaxies within the star-forming and quiescent mass completeness limits, and then calculating the mean S\'ersic index.
+For GCLASS, the averages for the star-forming galaxies are calculated by taking all the star-forming galaxies within the star-forming mass completeness limit, and then calculating the mean S\'ersic index.
+The average for the PSB galaxies is calculated by taking all the PSB galaxies with reliable spectroscopic redshifts at $z\leqslant1.1$ that are beyond the quiescent mass completeness limit, and then calculating the mean S\'ersic index.
 For the starting galaxy models, the mean S\'ersic indices are for model galaxies that have exactly the same stellar masses as the star-forming cluster galaxies in GCLASS beyond the star-forming mass completeness limit.
-For the disc-faded model galaxies, the mean S\'ersic indices are for model galaxies that have exactly the same stellar masses as the PSBs beyond the quiescent mass completeness limit.
+For the disc-faded model galaxies, the mean S\'ersic indices are for model galaxies that have exactly the same stellar masses as the PSBs with reliable spectroscopic redshifts at $z\leqslant1.1$ that are beyond the quiescent mass completeness limit.
 The errors are calculated from the same monte carlo sampling described in Section~\ref{faded_ms}.
 For GCLASS measurements, the errors are standard errors in the mean.

 It is expected that in the event of disc-fading, the bulge will become more prominent.
 This is also reflected in Table~\ref{tab:brightness_table}, where the bulge contributes to the total brightness of the galaxy by a larger amount in the disc-faded case.
 Since bulge-dominated galaxies have on average higher S\'ersic indices than disc-dominated galaxies, it is not surprising that we see a rise in the average S\'ersic index as a result of disc-fading in the toy model.
-However, the most striking aspect of these results is that the difference between the average S\'ersic index of the faded disc galaxies and the starting galaxies is very small compared to the difference seen in the observations.
-The large difference in the average S\'ersic index of the PSBs relative to the star-forming galaxies in GCLASS suggests that disc fading alone is not responsible for the structural properties of the PSBs.
+However, the difference between the average S\'ersic index of the faded disc galaxies and the starting galaxies is smaller than the difference seen in the observations.
+The larger difference in the average S\'ersic index of the PSBs relative to the star-forming galaxies in GCLASS suggests that disc fading alone is not responsible for the structural properties of the PSBs.
 Another process is required that is capable of enhancing the brightness of the bulge.